hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Neals Yard Dairy - an excellent shop of British and Irish cheeses.
 * Provisions Holloway - a Frech deli, good cheese.
 * [Get Stuffed](https://www.thegetstuffed.co.uk/) - taxidermy shop fun to explore from the outside.
+* Katsute 100 - a perfect place for a non-alcoholic drinks meeting in the evening.

 **Food:**
 * Tofu Vegan Islington - vegan Chinese.
 They've now opened several other locations too.